Andonoo/NPHard-Scheduler/README.md

 # Clone this repository
 $ git clone https://github.com/SoftEng306-2020/project-1-project-1-team-11.git
 ```
-Next build the package with Maven
+Next build the package with Maven.
+Please ensure that your machine is configured to use an Oracle release of the Java 8 JDK, as this is required for JavaFX.
 ```
 # Build project with maven
 mvn package